 How Your Water Heater Tells You It’s Repair Time

 The most obvious warning that a water heater needs to be fixed is when you can’t get any hot water at all.
 But you can usually prevent this by watching for the early signs something is wrong and acting on them:

 - Rumbling from the tank: No, you don’t have to worry that your water heater is about to burst.
 That’s extremely unlikely.
 This rumbling sound shouldn’t be ignored, however.
-It can point to a number of problems, such as a broken dip tube causing hot and cold water to mix at the top of the tank, an increase in water pressure, or excess sediment along the bottom of the tank.
+It can point to several problems, such as a broken dip tube causing hot and cold water to mix at the top of the tank, an increase in water pressure, or excess sediment along the bottom of the tank.

 - Leaks: The only place you should see water dripping from the tank is at the pressure relief valve.
 If you notice water pooling around the water heater tank, it means leaks, probably from a connection point.
 Never hesitate to call for repairs when you see this, as aside from damage to the water heater, it can also cause water damage and mold and mildew growth.

-- Drop in hot water volume: Is the water from your taps either not as hot as usual or the hot water is running out sooner than before?
+- Drop in hot water volume: Is the water from your taps either not as hot as usual or the hot water running out sooner than before?
 This often means trouble with the burners (for a gas-powered water heater) or a burned-out heating element (for an electric water heater).

-- Rise in heating costs: The water heater accounts for the largest part of your monthly heating bills, so when those costs rise and you can’t explain why you may have a water heater that needs repairs.
+- Rise in heating costs: The water heater accounts for the largest part of your monthly heating bills, so when those costs rise, and you can’t explain why you may have a water heater that needs repairs.

 Our team is ready to assist you with any water heater repairs the moment you need them.
-We have 24-hour emergency service available so you won’t have to be without hot water for long.
+We have 24-hour emergency service available, so you won’t have to be without hot water for long.